roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network management/Service Management/Use annotations to configure SLB instances.md

 -   Configure port forwarding for an SLB instance

-    -   Port forwarding enables an SLB instance to forward requests from an HTTP port to an HTTPS port.
+    -   Port forwarding allows an SLB instance to forward requests from an HTTP port to an HTTPS port.
-    -   Create a certificate in the SLB console and note down the certificate ID.
+    -   Create a certificate in the SLB console and note the certificate ID.
 Then, use the following annotations to configure port forwarding for an SLB instance.
     -   All annotations in the following example are required.
     ```
     apiVersion: v1